 An urban legend exists for just about everything under the sun, nose piercings included.
 “A lot of people think that moving their jewelry around helps the piercing heal quicker, but it’s actually the most common way to cause an infection,” said Kaoz Inc. piercer Kendall Bodie.
 Playing with new body piercings makes it easier for dirt and bacteria from your face and hands to get into the hole in your nose.
 So, avoid it at all costs.
 Another misconception?
 “People believe that getting it on your dominant side will automatically cause an infection,” said Bodie.
 It’s simply not true.

 4. Choose your nose piercing

 Just like dating, picking out a stud is harder than one thinks.
 Thankfully, the piercers are well-equipped to aid you.
 “Out of the 8-10 piercings I do a shift, 5-6 of them are always nostril piercings.
 They’re the most common facial piercing,” said Bodie.
-With that comes the same questions, like, “Can I get pierced with a hoop?”
-Unfortunately, the answer is no. Studs come in an assortment of colors and styles, though, so prepare to pick out your favorite.
+With that comes the same questions, like, “Can I get pierced with a nose hoop?”
+Unfortunately, the answer is no. Nose studs come in an assortment of colors and styles, though, so prepare to pick out your favorite type of nose piercing.

 5. Get ready to go under the needle